generaxion/axio-starter/README.md

 #### Install Aucor Core

-Some of the functionality of Aucor Starter require plugin Aucor Core.
+Some of the functionality of Axio by Generaxion require plugin Aucor Core.
 The plugin is centrally updated so that sites using starter will be easier to maintain and there will be less duplicate code from project to project.
-Aucor Starter won't have fatal errors without it, but for example localization won't work without it.
+Axio by Generaxion won't have fatal errors without it, but for example localization won't work without it.

 Download Aucor Core from [WordPress.org](https://wordpress.org/plugins/aucor-core/) or [Github](https://github.com/aucor/aucor-core) and activate.